Breaking Down the Real Meaning of an XDR Solution

 Connect with Fidelis Security for a more secure environment.
 EDR, NDR and XDP are integrated into our system for complete protection.’
 Our platform integrates EDR, NDR, and XDR for comprehensive protection.

 Our team provides you with top-notch threat intelligence, automation, and expert support to help you quickly identify and eliminate threats.
-We offer scalable solutions that are secure and compliant with SMBs and large enterprises.
+We offer scalable solutions that are secure and compliant with SMEs and large enterprises.
 Requests for quotations are welcome.
-Trust Fidelis Security to safeguard your organization.?
+Trust Fidelis Security to safeguard your organization?

 Yes, XDR can replace NDR.
 While, NDR focuses primarily on network traffic analysis, while XDR takes a wider perspective of security threats by integrating data from multiple sources like networks, endpoints, cloud environments and applications among others.